BibleClinger/F4DXWrapper/README.md

 # Prior Testing

-UOAF has tested this project throughout early development during regular weekly MP events.
-No crashes. \o/
+- The d3d9.dll was specifically tested extensively at UOAF during weekly events.
+- Special thanks to I-Hawk from the Falcon BMS dev team for testing different versions of the d3d11.dll implementation.

 # Extra Reading